Ontario hospitals face 'unprecedented' financial pressure, need funding: OHA

-TORONTO - Ontario's hospitals are facing "unprecedented" financial pressures because of the pandemic, the head of the association representing them said Friday, asking the government to speed up funding promised to address COVID-19 costs.
+TORONTO - Ontario's hospitals say they are facing "unprecedented" financial pressures and many of them have been forced to use lines of credit to cover COVID-19-related costs.

-Anthony Dale, president of the Ontario Hospital Association, said many hospitals are using lines of credit or funding previously earmarked for capital projects to pay for pandemic-response measures.

-Hospital resources are stretched thin, and many facilities remain at or above capacity, Dale said.
+The head of the association representing the province's hospitals asked the Progressive Conservative government to speed up funding that was promised before the second wave of the pandemic hit the province.

-"For the hospital sector, we are spending a king's ransom to fight this pandemic," Dale said.
+"For the hospital sector, we are spending a king's ransom to fight this pandemic," said Anthony Dale on Friday.
 "The hospital sector is facing unprecedented, truly unprecedented, financial pressures."

+He said some hospitals are using funding previously earmarked for capital projects to pay for pandemic-response measures.
+Hospital resources are stretched thin, and many facilities remain at or above capacity, he said.

 In August, the province set aside billions in new funding to address COVID-19 costs in the health-care system.